Premiership of John Swinney: Scottish involvement in American strikes on Iran

 Following the United States strikes on Iranian nuclear sites on 22 June 2025, politicians within the Scottish Parliament raised concerns over potential Scottish involvement in supporting the American operation, particularly the use the Scottish Government owned Glasgow Prestwick Airport which is frequently used as a refuelling stop for American military flights.
 The Cabinet Secretary for External Affairs, Angus Robertson, assured MSPs that the airport had not been involved in any part of the operation, including accommodating American fighters for refuelling.
 Swinney had called for a "deescalation" of the conflict, whilst Robertson highlighted the fact that Prestwick Airport was not only used for refuelling by American military aircraft, but also other allies including Canada.

+2026 Glasgow fire

+On 8 March 2026, a large scale fire broke out at Union Street in Glasgow, next door to Glasgow Central railway station, the busiest railway hub in Scotland.
+Swinney said the incident was a serious event in the centre of Glasgow and thanked the emergency services for their response.
+He stated that the Scottish Government would work with partners including Glasgow City Council and Network Rail to support recovery efforts and assist businesses affected by the destruction of the building.
+Swinney also indicated that rebuilding and restoration of the site would be considered as part of the longer-term response to the fire.